ali-se-ror/Traitors/replit.md

 **Traitors Game** is a comprehensive full-stack social deduction game application inspired by "Traitors" game mechanics.
 The app enables players to create accounts with username/codeword authentication (no email required), join a shared game space, vote on who they suspect of being a traitor, communicate through public/private messaging, and view real-time suspicion metrics.
 The application features a React frontend with a dark medieval-themed UI design system and an Express backend with in-memory storage.

 ## Recent Changes (January 26, 2025)
-- ✅ **Complete Messaging System**: Added public board, private messages, and spooky emoji integration
+- ✅ **Complete Communications Hub**: Replaced simple messaging with full-featured "Whispers in the Dark" section on dashboard featuring tabbed interface (Public Board, Private Messages, Announcements) with live updates
 - ✅ **Game Master Dashboard**: Comprehensive admin interface with voting analytics, message monitoring, and announcement broadcasting
 - ✅ **Enhanced Branding**: Changed app name to "Traitors Game" with skull logo throughout
 - ✅ **Spooky Logout Page**: Atmospheric farewell page with return to login functionality
-- ✅ **Fixed Voting Interface**: Resolved dropdown glitch with proper TypeScript definitions
+- ✅ **Fixed Voting Dropdown**: Resolved dropdown glitch with proper value binding and TypeScript definitions
-- ✅ **Enhanced Navigation**: Seamless navigation between all game features from dashboard
+- ✅ **Enhanced Logout Flow**: Fixed logout button to properly redirect to spooky logout page instead of direct link
+- ✅ **Integrated Communications**: Private messaging with player selection, public board with spooky emojis, and announcement viewing all accessible from main dashboard

 # User Preferences